Pashupatinagar, Ilam

-Pashupatinagar is a neighborhood in Suryodaya Municipality of Ilam District of Province No. 1 in Nepal.
+Pashupatinagar is a neighborhood in Suryodaya Municipality of Ilam District of Koshi Province in Nepal.
 Previously it was a separate Village Development Committee in Ilam District in the Province No. 1 of Nepal.
 Pashupatinagar was Incorporated with Suryodaya municipality in 2017 and divided into two wards.
 The ward no. 2 and 3.

 Demographics

 At the time of the 2011 Nepal census it had a population of 29,0082 persons living in 1980 individual households.

 Transport

 Pashupatinagar is near Nepal's eastern border at Darjeeling District, West Bengal State, India.
 There is a border crossing to Sukhiapokhri town with a customs checkpoint.
 Indian and Nepalese nationals cross without restriction.